 It works best when all concerned know roughly what the price should be anyway.
 This is not the case with artwork so a little more thought must be put into the process.

-I display my cheapest prices but leave my premium prints unmarked.
+I price my art prints this way.
+I display my cheapest prices but leave my premium limited edition prints unmarked.
 This allows me to construct and pitch my offers and increase my sales.

-From the start, you must have a clear price point in your head, one that you will not fall beneath.
+From the outset, you must have a selling price in your head, a bottom line that you will not fall beneath.
 All your efforts must focus on achieving that minimum price or above.

-It takes timing and practice to get the delivery just right.
-As a seller, you have to develop a traders’ patter and have a supply of tried and tested quips and phrases at the ready.
+It takes timing and practice to get your sales pitch just right.
+As a seller, you have to develop a trader’s patter and have a supply of tried and tested quips and phrases at the ready.

-At the point when a customer asks the price, it’s important to state your preferred price confidently.
+When your potential art collector asks for a price, it’s important to state your price confidently.
 Don’t apologize, stutter, or hesitate.
 Then wait for the reaction.

 If the customer is unphased or lets slip their surprise with a comment such as ‘is that all?’
 You’re onto a winner.